opencap/protocol/README.md

 OpenCAP is the generic name to describe the entire alias protocol.
 There are three sub-protocols that allow servers to decide to what level they wish to provide alias hosting.

 They sub-protocol are listed in descending levels of importance.
 For example, all CAMP servers also must be CAP servers.
 All CAPP servers must also be CAMP and CAP servers.
-All endpoints described in the three files must be prefixed with `/v1`.

 1. [CAP](/CAP.md) - Crypto Alias Protcol: CAP is the base protocol and any server that wants to host aliases must at least adhere to CAP requirements.